dallasmarlow/eks/readme.md

 ## Provisioning K8S resources

 Once all AWS terraform resources have been created (via `tf.sh apply` or manually using instructions above) some initial setup steps are required to setup K8S level authentication.
-Kubelet hosts will not be able to join the cluster and other admin IAM roles will not be able to access the K8S control plane API until a `aws_auth` ConfigMap is configured.
-Below is an example of how to perform the initial setup using the `eks` management container and bastion EC2 host:
+Kubelet hosts will not be able to join the cluster and other admin IAM roles will not be able to access the K8S control plane API until a K8S `aws_auth` ConfigMap is configured.
+Below is an example of how to perform the initial setup using the `eks-mgmt` management container and bastion EC2 host:

 ```
 # start eks management docker container